Lloyd Thomson - HO Scale

 36) Rear walls and front doors installed.

-The Streamliner (Volume 34, No. 2) published by the Union Pacific Historical Society proved an invaluable resource for detailing the roundhouse interior.
+The Streamliner (Volume 34, No. 2) published by the Union Pacific Historical Society has proven to be an invaluable resource for detailing the roundhouse interior.
 The magazine provided photos and drawings of the Ogden facility's expansion to accommodate the new 4000 class locomotives.

 37) Scratch built block & tackle from a chunk of sprue, 0.020" styrene, and two sizes of scale chain suspended from Evergreen #274 I-beam.